Frequently Asked Questions

 8. What happens if weather or other factors force a reschedule?

 Heavy rain, lightning, high winds, equipment breakdowns, labor shortages, or unforeseen hazards may postpone work.
-We’ll contact you as soon as a decision is made and move the job to the next available mutually acceptable date.
+We’ll contact you as soon as a decision is made and move the job to the next available date.

 9. Do you offer emergency or storm-response service?

 We are a small team and normally work in booking order.
 For storm damage, get in touch with one of our consultants for the earliest open slot.
-(Proactive tree care is still the best defense.)
+Proactive tree care is still the best defense.

-10. What is your cancellation policy?
+10. What is your cancellation and refund policy?

 Listens to your goals, evaluates tree health, explains package options, builds a clear time-block proposal, and remains your single point of contact from scheduling through follow-up.
 They work with you up front and continue working behind the scenes to ensure your project gets set up for success.